lmanul/424/index.md

 9-B of the Real Property Law of the State of New York by. the Declaration recorded in the New York County Office of the Register of the City of New York, simultaneously herewith.
-The Condominium thereby created shall hereinafter be known as 424 West 49th Street Condominiun.
+The Condominium thereby created shall hereinafter be known as 424 West 49th Street Condominium.

 ### Section 2.
 Applicability of By-Laws.